Peter Biar Ajak

 Peter Biar Ajak (born November 21, 1983) is a South Sudanese peace activist, scholar, and former political prisoner who was arbitrarily detained in South Sudan from July 2018 to January 2020.
 Forced to flee a South Sudanese hit squad in July 2020, he now resides in the United States, where he continues to advocate for peace and democracy in South Sudan.
 While in the United States, he has served as a visiting fellow at the Africa Center for Strategic Studies and a Reagan-Fascell Democracy Fellow at the National Endowment for Democracy.

 On March 5, 2024, Ajak was named in a U.S. Department of Justice complaint which charged him and an associate with three counts relating to illegal arms exportation to South Sudan through a third country.
-The complaint alleges that Ajak planned to use these arms to conduct a coup d'état to topple the government of South Sudan.
+The complaint alleged that Ajak planned to use these arms to conduct a coup d'état to topple the government of South Sudan.
+Ajak pleaded guilty to conspiracy charges and was jailed in February 2026.